Commentaries on Jeet Kune Do

 Numerous mis-perceptions and inaccuracies exist today with regard to the art and philosophy of Jeet Kune Do.
 The following are some of what I consider to be the most fundamental:

-Jeet Kune Do is your personal expression of Jun Fan Gung Fu.
+Jeet Kune Do is a person's personal expression of Jeet Kune Do

 This is completely wrong.
 The following examples are two comments made concerning Jun Fan Gung Fu and Jeet Kune Do (by people involved in the arts) --